renaudwangler/ib-labs/msms030fr/lab6e3.md

 ## Task 2: Configure mobile-device access
 In this task, you will create a mobile device access policy that places any new devices into quarantine, at which point the device must be approved to be removed from quarantine so that it can send and receive messages.
 1. Switch to **LON-CL1**, where you should still be logged in as the **Administrator** with a password of **Pa55w.rd**.
 1. Your Edge browser should be open from the prior exercise, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Exchange admin center**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 	If you closed the Exchange admin center tab after the prior lab exercise, then in the **Microsoft 365 Admin center**, under **Admin Centers** in the left-hand navigation pane, select **Exchange**.
 1. In the **Exchange admin center**, in the left-hand navigation pane, select **Mobile device access** under the **mobile** section.
 1. On the **Quarantined Devices** page, click on the **Edit** button.